upbound/xgql/README.md

 calls. `xgql` uses [controller-runtime] client and cache machinery in order to provide quick responses where possible.

-Each GraphQL caller is expected to supply a valid Kubernetes API token via an `Authorization` HTTP header formatted as `Bearer <token>` - the same format used to access the Kubernetes REST API directly. `xgql` creates a unique REST client for each bearer token.
-Each REST client is rate limited to 5 requests per second with a 10 request per second burst, and backed by an in-memory cache.
-Any time a client gets or lists a particular type of resource it will begin automatically caching that type of resource; the cache machinery takes a watch on the relevant type to ensure the cache is always up-to-date.
+Each GraphQL caller is expected to supply valid Kubernetes API credentials via an `Authorization` HTTP header containing either a [bearer token] or basic auth credentials.
+[Impersonation headers] may also be included if the subject of the `Authorization` header has been granted RBAC access to impersonate the subject of the impersonation headers.

+`xgql` creates a unique Kubernetes API client for each unique set of credentials (including impersonation details).
+Each client is rate limited to 5 requests per second with a 10 request per second burst, and backed by an in-memory cache.
+Any time a client gets or lists a particular type of resource it will automatically begin caching that type of resource; the cache machinery takes a watch on the relevant type to ensure the cache is always up-to-date.
 Each client and their cache is garbage collected after 5 minutes of inactivity.

-In an unscientific test of Crossplane 1.1 installed on a `kind` cluster running on a GCP VM, with three providers installed, 118 CRDs, and a small handful of configurations, XRDs, Compositions, XRs, provider configs, and managed resources it takes:

-* About 500ms to list (and count) all of the XRDs, Compositions, and XRs related to each installed configuration with a cold cache, and under 10ms with a warm cache.
-* About 600ms to list (and count) all of the managed resources related to each installed provider with a cold cache, and about 50ms with a warm(ish) cache.
-  Note that in this case the cache is warm-ish because we fetch the connection secret for each managed resource, and we don't cache secrets.
+Unscientific tests indicate that xgql's caches reduce GraphQL query times by an order of magnitude; for example a query that takes ~500ms with a cold cache takes 50ms or less with a warm cache.

 ## Developing